 Offering a new ice cream flavor, beverage, or dish?
 Ask your customers to help you name it!
 By enrolling customers in the process, they'll feel compelled to continue following you to learn the end result of the contest.

 Hold photo challenges.

 Encourage customers to share photos and add your restaurant tag.
-Ask followers to post an iconic image of the city your restaurant is located in, with your business name tagged in the photo.
+Ask followers to post an iconic image of the city your restaurant is located in or an image of their meal at your restaurant with your business name tagged in the photo.
 Offer winners gift cards, a free meal, or a similar reward.
-Check out Starbucks' successful take on this contest.

 Reward customer shares.

-Encourage Instagram users with more than 300 followers to post a photo that mentions your restaurant (a hashtag, Foursquare check-in, or similar shout out) and reward them with a free treat!
-After all, they just advertised your restaurant to 300 potential customers - for free!
+Encourage Instagram users with more than 300 followers to post a photo that mentions your restaurant (a hashtag, Foursquare check-in, or similar shoutout) and reward them with a free treat!
+After all, they just advertised your restaurant to potential customers for free.